zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-clauses.md

 ### `LIMIT` Clause

-`LIMIT` specifies how many rows must be returned.
+`LIMIT` specifies the maximum amount of rows to return.

 For example, the following query retrieves the first three records sorted by last name and first name: